dag10/DJ/README.md

 connected stereo.
 Inspired by the late [turntable.fm](https://web.archive.org/web/20140110131633/http://blog.turntable.fm/post/67777306411/turntable-live-turntable-fm).

-I'm building this for use in the [Computer Science House](http://csh.rit.edu), but it should be easily deployable elsewhere.
+Although I'm building this for use in the [Computer Science House](http://csh.rit.edu), it should be easily deployable elsewhere.

 It's still a work in progress.
 Here's a screenshot:
 ![Screenshot](/screenshot.png)

 Installation
 --
-Enter the root directory, and run `npm install` to install the dependencies.
+Enter the project directory, and run `npm install` to install the dependencies.

-Then rename config.example.js to config.js and set up the configuration.

-Launch the server and migrations will be executed automatically, populating the database.

 Install the following packages with your system's package manager:
 - lame
 - ffmpeg

+Then rename config.example.js to config.js and set up the configuration.

+Launch the server and migrations will be executed automatically, populating the database.

 Updating
 --